Mavric0617/Averis-Hackathon-DividedKMT/README.md

 https://averis-hackathon-divided-kmt.vercel.app/

+# Demo Account

+You may use this account to sign in:

+username: user1

+password: user1^^^

 If you decided to review the codes and run it locally, follow the following steps ↓

 # DKMT — AI Summary in the chat box